Information for practitioners

 The Government’s intention is that, as far as possible, free places are delivered by providers with a ‘good’ or ‘outstanding’ grade from Ofsted.
 Providers with a lower grade will be able to provide places at the discretion of their local authority.

 New providers awaiting a full Ofsted inspection with an initial Ofsted judgment of ‘met’ will be able to offer funded places, but if they are later found to be less than ‘good’ by Ofsted, the local authority will have the discretion to either stop them from offering funded places or impose further requirements related to their inspection.
 Providers with an initial Ofsted judgement of ‘not met’ are not permitted to deliver funded places.

 Local authorities are not allowed to impose any additional quality assessment processes or training or other quality improvement programmes on providers, unless it has been specifically identified in an early years provision inspection report.
 If Ofsted has identified the need for specific training or quality improvement, the local authority cannot require that it is provided by itself; providers should have the discretion to choose where and how they take up training or quality improvement.

-Childminders are not permitted to deliver any funded early education or childcare places to any children related to them or for which they have parental responsibility, even if they are claiming for other children.
+Childminders are not permitted to deliver any funded early education or childcare places to any children related to them by blood or marriage, or for which they have parental responsibility, even if they are claiming for other children.
 PACEY believes this is unfair, and we are raising this issue at every opportunity with government.
 Local authorities can choose to fund a childminder providing childcare for a related child, but this must come from the local authority’s own funds.